Kingxukai/linux/Documentation/fb/ep93xx-fb.rst

 		.bpp		= 16,
 	};

-The framebuffer device can be registered by adding the following to your board initialisation function::
+The framebuffer device can be registered by adding the woke following to your board initialisation function::

 	ep93xx_register_fb(&some_board_fb_info);